Travel & conservation company, since 1991

 © David Santiago/ African Parks

-9. Through African Parks community initiatives, 6,500 school children from 20 schools on the periphery of Garamba have been educated about the importance of their natural heritage and conservation via documentaries, environmental lessons and school outings to the park.
+9. Through African Parks community initiatives, thousands of schoolchildren on the periphery of Garamba have been educated about the importance of their natural heritage and conservation via documentaries, environmental lessons and school outings to the park.

 © African Parks